 We provide a lovely lunch and refreshments, and do everything possible to make it a great day out for those who attend.

 The feedback on last year’s sessions was excellent.
 Please do consider sending at least one member of staff, as it is rare to have so many experts in the field of primary mathematics together for the day.
 It really is an opportunity not to be missed!

-Receipt of your conference fee will book your place, please be aware you may not secure a place if payment is not received before the event.
+Receipt of your conference fee will book your place, please be aware your place is not secure until payment is received.

-We reserve the right to change the programme – there may be more session leaders!
+We reserve the right to change the programme.

 The PMC is a nationwide challenge for pupils who want to get involved in some interesting and stimulating mathematics.
 Aimed at the top 60% of pupils in Years 5 and 6 England and Wales, P6 and P7 in Scotland, and Years 6 and 7 in Northern Ireland, the PMC is taken by tens of thousands of children each year.